Function approximation by neural nets in the mean-field regime: Entropic regularization and controlled McKean-Vlasov dynamics: Introduction

-In this paper, we provide an alternative view of lazy training through the lens of mean-field theory, connecting it to \textit{entropic regularization} in the space of probability measures over the weights.
-Our analysis of this mean-field limit consists of two complementary parts: a static formulation, where we seek to minimize a certain free-energy objective; and a dynamic formulation, which elucidates the evolution towards the optimal distribution by a controlled perturbation of a suitably rescaled Brownian motion.
+In this paper, we are interested not in the dynamics of neural net weights during training, but rather in the function approximation problem: Given a function $f$, can we find a probability measure $\mu$ of low complexity (in a sense to be made precise shortly), such that the integral on the right-hand side of \eqref{eq:meanfield} provides a good approximation to $f$ (say, in $L^2$ sense)?
+Our analysis of this problem consists of two complementary parts: a static formulation, where we seek to minimize a certain free-energy objective; and a dynamic formulation, which characterizes the evolution towards the optimal distribution as a \textit{Brownian transport map} \citep{Mikulincer2024}, i.e., a measurable map that sends a realization of the standard Brownian motion to a sample from the optimal distribution subject to causality constraints.

-For the first (static) part, the free energy functional is a linear combination of the mean-field risk of a distribution and its Kullback--Leibler divergence from an isotropic Gaussian.
-The free energy, which has appeared in a different guise in the work of \citet{mei2018meanfield}, is parametrized by the variance $\tau$ of this Gaussian prior and by the regularization (inverse temperature) parameter $\beta$ that controls the trade-off between these two terms.
+For the first (static) part, the free energy functional is a linear combination of the $L^2$ risk of a distribution and its Kullback--Leibler divergence from an isotropic Gaussian.
+The free energy, which has appeared in a different guise in the work of \citet{mei2018meanfield}, is parametrized by the variance $T$ of this Gaussian prior and by the regularization (inverse temperature) parameter $\beta$ that controls the trade-off between these two terms.
 We show that, under appropriate regularity conditions, the free energy has a unique minimizer and provide explicit upper bounds on both the KL divergence and the $L^2$ Wasserstein distance between this minimizer and the Gaussian prior.